istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

 [0 body] IstioVersion=
 [0 body] Echo=
 [0 body] Hostname=echo-v1-7cf5b76586-z5p8l
 {{< /text >}}

 ## Limitations

 The initial release comes with several limitations that may be fixed in a future version:

 * Auto-mTLS isn't supported, and permissive mode isn't supported.
 Instead we require explicit mTLS configuration with `STRICT` on the server and `ISTIO_MUTUAL` on the client.
 Envoy can be used during the migration to `STRICT`.
 * `grpc.Serve(listener)` or `grpc.Dial("xds:///...")` called before the bootstrap is written or xDS proxy is ready can cause a failure. `holdApplicationUntilProxyStarts` can be used to work around this, or the application can be more robust to these failures.
 * If the xDS-enabled gRPC server uses mTLS then you will need to make sure your health checks can work around this Either a separate port should be used, or your health-checking client needs a way to get the proper client certificates.
 * The implementation of xDS in gRPC does not match Envoys.
 Certain behaviors may be different, and some features may be missing.
-The [gRFCs](https://github.com/grpc/proposal) may provide more detail.
+The [`gRFCs`](https://github.com/grpc/proposal) may provide more detail.
 Make sure to test that any Istio configuration actually applies on your proxyless gRPC apps.

 ## Performance

 ## Experiment Setup

 * Using Fortio, a Go-based load testing app
     * Slightly modified, to support gRPC’s XDS features (PR)
 * Resources:
-  * GKE 1.20 cluster with 3 e2-standard-16 nodes (16cpu + 64GB RAM each)
+    * GKE 1.20 cluster with 3 `e2-standard-16` nodes (16cpu + 64GB RAM each)
-  * Fortio client/server app: 1500m CPU, 1000Mi memory
+    * Fortio client/server app: 1.5 vCPU, 1000 MiB memory
-  * Sidecar (istio-agent and/or Envoy proxy) : 1cpu, 512Mi ram
+    * Sidecar (istio-agent and possibly Envoy proxy) : 1 vCPU, 512 MiB memory
 * Workload types tested:
     * Baseline: regular gRPC with no Envoy proxy or Proxyless xDS in use
     * Envoy: standard istio-agent + Envoy proxy sidecar
-  * Proxyless: gRPC using the xDS gRPC server implementation and xds:/// resolver on the client
+    * Proxyless: gRPC using the xDS gRPC server implementation and `xds:///` resolver on the client
-  * mTLS enabled/disabled via PeerAuthentication and DestinationRule
+    * mTLS enabled/disabled via `PeerAuthentication` and `DestinationRule`

 ## Results